tomaka/spec/src/blocks-authoring.md

 ## Authoring a block

-Given a set of blocks, an ed25519 or an sr25519 private key, and a list of transactions TODO detail what that means, **authoring a block** consists in the following steps:
+Given a *tree of blocks*, an ed25519 or an sr25519 private key, and a list of transactions TODO detail what that means, **authoring a block** consists in the following steps:

-- Find the *best block* amongst that set using the **better block** algorithm described above.
-- Determine the next claimable Aura slot, next claimable Babe primary slot, and the next Babe claimable secondary slot of that block and private key combination.
+- Determine the next claimable Aura slot, next claimable Babe primary slot, and the next Babe claimable secondary slot of the *best block* of the tree and private key combination.
 - Wait until one of these three slots, whichever comes first.
 TODO: explain how to convert to timestamp
 - Do a runtime call for `Core_initialize_block` using the state of the *best block* (see above), passing as parameter a *block header* with the following field values:
   - *Parent_hash* must be equal to the hash of the *best block*.